Devils on the clock with No. 1 pick in NHL draft - News 12 Now

 CHICAGO (AP) — The NHL stage belongs to Ray Shero and the New Jersey Devils.
 Then it goes right back to George McPhee and the Vegas Golden Knights.

-Vegas stocked its roster in the expansion draft Wednesday night, and now New Jersey is on the clock with the No. 1 pick of the amateur draft beginning Friday night at the United Center.
+In the wake of Vegas’ expansion draft, New Jersey is on the clock with the No. 1 pick of the amateur draft beginning Friday night at the United Center.
 The only other time the franchise had the first pick was in 1979, when the then-Colorado Rockies selected Rob Ramage.

 “I think it’s been exciting for our franchise, exciting time for our scouts,” said Shero, who was hired as New Jersey’s general manager in May 2015.
 “In addition obviously to the first overall pick we’ve got the nine other picks, which are going to be very important on Day 2.